xianggebenben/Junxiang_Wang/index.md

 ## News

+2022/2: I serve as a PC member for the IJCNN 2022 and an independent reviewer for the TKDE journal.

 2022/2: One paper is accepted by Neurocomputing.
 I have published ten first-author papers during my Ph.D.

 2022/2: I am invited to give a talk at the [EURO 2022](https://euro2022espoo.com/).